 A film by Esther Zimmering

-One half of the family built socialist kibbutzim, the other half built the GDR.
-The members of Esther Zimmering’s family had not lost their socialist ideals after the Shoa – just like their lives.
+One half of the family built socialist kibbutzim; the other half built the GDR.
+The members of Esther Zimmering’s family had not lost their lives in the Shoa, nor did they lose their socialist ideals.
 After the fall of the Berlin Wall, Esther Zimmering gets to know not only her unknown relatives, but also the world of the Zionists.
 What is left of the opposing ideas of her ancestors?
 A search for Esther’s own identity and her roots.

 Three generations – Three cinematic levels